luckie/best_in_place/README.md

 Of course it can take an instance or global variable for the collection, just remember the structure [[key, value], [key, value],...]

 #### Checkbox

+    <%= best_in_place @user, :receive_emails, :checkbox, ["No, thanks", "Yes, of course!"] %>

+The first value is always the negative boolean value and the second the positive.
+If not defined, it will display *Yes* and *No* options.

 ---